-The module provides a Network User role for end-users (Users).
-Network users can make use of the encrypt/decrypt services, but cannot access the module for administrative purposes.
+The modules provide a Network User role for end-users (Users).
+Network users can make use of the encrypt/decrypt services, but cannot access the modules for administrative purposes.

 Refer to the next section on Services for detailed information on what functions and services each role has access to.